 When working with Web APIs, you often encounter JSON data, a string representation of lists and dictionaries.

-Some machine learning algorithms might expect data in the form of dictionaries or lists of dictionaries instead of DataFrame.
+Some machine learning algorithms might expect data in the form of dictionaries or lists of dictionaries instead of a DataFrame.
 That’s where we need the conversion.

 Types of “Orient”

-There are following seven types of orients:
+There are the following seven types of orientations:

 Name | Value |